 In Custom Field Value, enter the site's alternate domain name.

 You can continue to repeat this process for additional domain names by clicking the + Custom Field button again.

 KeeperFill can also fill payment cards and identity information that are stored in your Vault.
-Payment cards are only available for filling on websites which you currently have a Keeper record in your vault.
+Payment cards are only available to fill at websites in which you currently have a Keeper record for.

 If a website form field does not display the Keeper lock icon, users can right-click on the field to open the KeeperFill window.

 To uninstall “KeeperFill”, you must remove the “Keeper Password Manager” desktop application.

 Uninstalling Keeper's Browser Extension from Safari does not effect the data stored in Keeper's Cloud Security Vault.